SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

-This paper proposes a \underline{\tt SP}atial-frequency learning and topolog\underline{\tt I}cal channel inte\underline{\tt R}acti\underline{\tt O}n \underline{\tt Net}work ({\tt SPIRONet}) to tackle challenges in vessel segmentation.
-Dual encoders in {\tt SPIRONet} can extract local spatial and global frequency vessel features effectively.
-Then, complementary spatial and frequency vessel features can be fused by cross-attention fusion modules.
-Furthermore, the proposed topological channel interaction module is able to filter out task-irrelevant responses in multi-channel feature maps.
-Promising experimental results on four benchmarks have demonstrated the effectiveness of our model.
-In future work, knowledge distillation will be explored to further enhance the inference efficiency of {\tt SPIRONet}.
-Additionally, {\tt SPIRONet} will be verified in real clinical scenarios.
+This paper proposes a \underline{\textbf{SP}}atial-frequency learning and graph-based channel \underline{\textbf{I}}nte\underline{\textbf{R}}acti\underline{\textbf{O}}n \underline{\textbf{Net}}work (\textbf{SPIRONet}) to tackle challenges in vessel segmentation.
+The dual encoders in SPIRONet effectively extract local spatial and global frequency vessel features.
+The complementary features are then fused using cross-attention fusion modules.
+Furthermore, the proposed graph-based channel interaction module is able to filter out task-irrelevant responses in multi-channel feature maps.
+Experimental results on five benchmarks demonstrate the effectiveness of the proposed model.
+In future work, knowledge distillation will be explored to further enhance the inference efficiency of SPIRONet.
+Additionally, SPIRONet will be validated in real-world clinical scenarios.